Pedro-h-mattos/LaTeXCVTemplate/README.md

 Doing either should output the document `CVexample.pdf`.
 This is a template you can use to build a CV or résumé.

 If you are already familiar with LaTeX, you can edit `CVexample.tex` directly.
 Otherwise, open the document `userguide.pdf`, which contains a guide to editing your template.

+## Project Overview

+This project is intended as an introduction to typesetting with LaTeX, especially for students.
+The project and associated tutorial are intended to facilitate learning by providing a reward in the form of a useful CV/résumé.
+It is not exhaustive, but complimentary to other tutorials.
+A more in-depth introduction to the software, or useful reference material can be found at \url{https://www.overleaf.com/learn/latex/Learn\_LaTeX\_in\_30\_minutes}.